ArendPeter/GameMakerGuide/docs/2_Pong_ExtremeEdition/1_AimingTheBall.md

 So far we've done this by representing our postition/speed in terms of it's horitzontal and vertical components (x, y, hspeed, vspeed).
 This system is called Cartesian

-> **Quick side story** the cartesian (x/y) coordinate system was invented a French Mathematician named René Descartes (get it, *Cart*esian, Des*cart*es).
+> **Quick side story** 🤓 the cartesian (x/y) coordinate system was invented a French Mathematician named René Descartes (get it, **Cart**esian, Des**cart**es).
 Supposedly he invented it while lying in bed.
 He saw a fly on the ceiling and was trying to figure out how he could represent the fly's position on the ceiling (what a nerd)

 Polar is a different system.
-Here we represent using an angle and a distance.
+Here we represent position using an angle and a distance.
 As an example think of if your friend was giving you directions.
-If you're in NY City, they might say walk 5 blocks east, and 2 blocks north (the cartesian method).
+If you're in New York City, they might say walk 5 blocks east, and 2 blocks north (the cartesian method).
 But if you're on a open field, they might say look toward that mountain in the distance (angle), and walk a half mile (distance).

-In math, angle and distance are represented with r and θ, but this isn't used for postition in Game Maker.
+In math, angle and distance are represented with r and θ (pronounced "theta"), but this isn't used for postition in Game Maker.
 Currently x/y represents how much you would have to walk horizontally and vertically from the (0,0) point to reach your current position.
 A r/θ system for position would be harder to work with

-> **Fun Fact** for me the coolest thing about polar coordinates, is the pretty pictures you get when you start plotting polar functions.
+> **Fun Fact** 🤓 for me the coolest thing about polar coordinates, is the pretty pictures you get when you start plotting polar functions.
 For example sin curves looking kind of boring using a cartesian plot, but they turn into pretty flowers on polar plots.
 Something to look forward to when you get to your math classes in late high school / early college ;)

 ![](../../images/pong/wolfram_polar.png)

-So position is weird, but speed is a different story. hspeed/vspeed represents our horizontal and vertical velocity, but that actually isn't super intuitive.
+So position is weird, but speed is a different story. ``hspeed`` and ``vspeed`` represent our horizontal and vertical velocity, but that actually isn't super intuitive.
 If your friend asks how fast your driving, have you ever said "I'm driving 20 mph to the east, and 20 mph north".
 NO!
 You'd say "I'm going 28(ish) mph, and I know this wasn't part of your question, but that's in the the north east direction in case you're curious".
-Game Maker has the speed/direction vartiables for this purpuse
+Game Maker has the ``speed`` and ``direction`` variables for this purpuse

-Sorry I kind of geeked out there, all you really needed to know is that direction and speed are new variables you can use instead of x/y
+Sorry I kind of geeked out there, all you really needed to know is that ``direction`` and ``speed`` are new variables you can use instead of ``hspeed`` and ``vspeed``

 ## Start ball at random direction